theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/reports/report-extraction-define.md

 #### Row Settings
 **Skip rows from top**<br>
+Enter the number of rows you want to skip at the beginning of the report.
 Some reports display meta information in the header section of the report, before the actual report body.
-This setting allows skipping this meta information.
-Enter the number of rows you want to skip at the beginning of the report.
+This setting allows skipping the meta information.

 **Skip rows from bottom**<br>
 Similar to *skip rows from top*.
 Enter the number of rows you want to skip in the footer section of the report.